pedanticdev/trader-stream-ee/README.md

 # TradeStreamEE: High-Frequency Trading Reference Architecture

-**TradeStreamEE** demonstrates how Jakarta EE applications can achieve low-latency, high-throughput performance by combining modern messaging (Aeron), efficient serialization (SBE), and a concurrent garbage collector (Azul C4).
+TradeStreamEE demonstrates how Jakarta EE applications can achieve low-latency, high-throughput performance by combining modern messaging (Aeron), efficient serialization (SBE), and a concurrent garbage collector (Azul C4).

-It simulates a high-frequency trading dashboard that ingests tens of thousands of market data messages per second, processes them in real-time, and broadcasts updates to a web frontend—without the latency spikes associated with traditional Java garbage collection.
+It simulates a high-frequency trading dashboard that ingests tens of thousands of market data messages per second, processes them in real-time, and broadcasts updates to a web frontend without the latency spikes associated with traditional Java garbage collection.

-## ⚡ The Core Technologies
+## The Core Technologies

 TradeStreamEE achieves high performance by combining four key technologies: